tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 treated as an error and be handled appropriately.
 All other aspects of the HTTP response and error handling are inherited from standard DoH.

-Proxies MUST forward any Target responses with 2xx, 4xx, or 5xx response codes unmodified to the client;
+Proxies MUST forward any Target responses with 2xx, 4xx, or 5xx response codes unmodified to the client.
-see {{response-codes}.} Target responses with 1xx response codes MUST NOT be forwarded to the client.
+Target responses with 1xx response codes MUST NOT be forwarded to the client.
 If a proxy receives a successful response from a target without the "application/oblivious-dns-message" HTTP Content-Type header, it MUST return a 502 (Bad Gateway) response to the client request, along with Proxy-Status response header with an "error" parameter of type "http_protocol_error".